microsoft/SeqML/ContiFormer/README.md

 #### Hyper-parameter search

-We conduct simple hyper-parameter search for ContiFormer to obtain better performance.
-Specifically, we search activation function in `sigmoid` and `tanh` (please refer to Appendix D.4 for more information), and report the best performance for each dataset.
+We provided hyper-parameter searching for all the compared methods.
+Taking Contiformer model as an example, we search activation function in `sigmoid` and `tanh` (please refer to Appendix D.4 for more information), and report the best performance for each dataset.

 To perform hyper-parameter search for the activation function, please run the following commands: